jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 (the note C, making it a C chord).
 Then move it up the neck so the root is on the 8th fret of the 5th string (F, making it an F chord).
 Then move the root up to the 10th fret of the 5th string (G).
+On fretboard where it can be reached, finish by moving the root up to the 15th fret on the 5th string (3rd fret above the octave), another C chord.
-Play around with these three "primary" chords for awhile.
+Play around with these three "primary" chords for awhile to get familiar with the shape at different parts of the neck.

 ### C minor shape